watbulb/FireHawk/Home.md

 ## Troubleshooting

+**FireHawk is still in Beta, so bugs are to be expected.**

-If you would like to view the bootstrapping process in order to diagnose any issues that may have arisen in the raspbian install process you can either simply hookup the Pi to a display or if you have a serial cable, Open the img file by mounting it either by double clicking it for **Mac**, or running `mkdir /mnt/firehawk` followed by `mount -t fstype -o loop firehawk.img /mnt/firehawk` on **Linux**.
+If you would like to view the bootstrapping process in order to diagnose any issues that may have arisen in the raspbian install process you can either simply hookup the Pi to a display or if you have a serial cable, open the img file by mounting it either by double clicking it for **Mac**, or running `mkdir /mnt/firehawk` followed by `mount -t fstype -o loop firehawk.img /mnt/firehawk` on **Linux**.
 Then remove 'console=tty1' at then end of the `cmdline.txt` file.
 Don't forget to eject it once you have finished editing, either by dragging the image to the trash for **Mac** or by running `umount /mnt/firehawk` followed by `rm -r /mnt/firehawk` on **Linux**.

+### Fix if system failed FirePick install:

-If the system has been successfully bootstrapped and you see a solid red LED on your Pi, this means there was a faliure during the FirePick installation.
-You can view the log file by using ssh to log into the Pi with `ssh fireuser@ip` and navigate to /var/log, you should see a firepick_install.log.
-Or if you are on **Linux** or **Mac** you can download the log file to your computer by running `scp fireuser@ip:/var/log/firepick_install.log.`
+- If the system has been successfully bootstrapped and you see a solid red LED on your Pi, this means there was a faliure during the FirePick installation.
+You can view the log file on **Windows** by using ssh to log into the Pi with `ssh fireuser@ip` and navigate to `/var/log/`, you should see a `firepick_install.log` and can read it with either `cat` or `editor`.
+If you are on **Linux** / **Mac** you can download the log file to your computer by running `scp fireuser@ip:/var/log/firepick_install.log /savepoint`

+### Fix if system failed bootstrap:

+- In the extremely rare case that the bootstrap has failed you have some options.
+The easiest method would be to remove the SD card from the Pi and insert it into a card reader on a separate machine.
+Access the card and view the error log `raspbian-ua-netinst-\<datetimestamp\>.log` in the root directory.

 ## Disclaimer
 We take no responsibility for ANY data loss.
 You will be reflashing your SD card anyway so it should be very clear to you what you are doing and will lose all your data on the card.
 Same goes for reinstallation.